 Bridlington has all the fun and excitement other coastal towns have to offer along with fresh seafood and vintage style ice cream parlours.
 If you are looking for some other things to do on your visit to Bridlington, look at head to Bridlington Priory where you can see the beautiful architecture of the church and surroundings.

 Bridlington has a beautiful promenade in which you can stroll up and down to explore the beauty of the town.
 As kids we used to go and take our roller blades as the walkways were flat and easy to navigate, a keen tip to know if you are looking at taking pushchairs or wheelchairs.

-One great thing about heading to the beach at Bridlington is that it is extremely family friendly.
-Even if dipping your toes is the sea is a little cold for you and your little ones there are shallow pools along the front that are open for anyone to use and play in.
+One great thing about heading to the beach at Bridlington is that it is incredibly family-friendly.
+Even if dipping your toes in the sea is a little cold for you and your little ones there are shallow pools along the front that is open for anyone to use and play in.

 Bridlington like Scarborough also takes very good care of the beaches to allow the wildlife, guests and locals to fully enjoy the nature and natural scene of the beach.
 Parking is available at Station Car Park, Bridlington Park and Ride and Beck Hill Car Park.

 If you are looking at taking your four-legged friend you might be wondering if they are permitted on the beach, dogs are banned on the main beach between May 1st and 30th September.
 Over on the Northside are allowed beyond the coastguard station.